copperspice/copperspice/README.md

  * Integration of CsString
    * Improved storage to properly represent Unicode strings
    * QString8 (UTF-8) and QString16 (UTF-16) classes
-   * Added QStringView and QStringParser
+   * Added QStringView, QStringParser, and QRegularExpression

 Using the Libraries
  * Any C++ application using CopperSpice can be built with CMake or any build system which imports CMake files